fuji-fabric/fuji/TEST-CASE.md

 - Module: core
 - Action: **List the command tree of a normal user.**
 - Target: The command permissions should be handled properly.

 [Test Case]
 - Module: core
+- Action: **Modify the `my-command` into `my-command-v2`, and issue `/fuji reload`.**
+- Target: The command descriptor should be able to un-register the old command node in the command tree, even the new command node has different structure compared to the old one.

+[Test Case]
+- Module: core